Srijinesh/Testing-Algorithms/README.md

       d.
 If score is less than 75 and above 35, output the grade 'D'
       e.
 If score is below 35, output the grade 'FAIL' Step 4: Stop

+"This is a dummy message to check if changes are being committed."